ericsmallw/simple-blog/README.md

 ### Environment Setup

-For database and environment settings, create a `.env` file in the project root based on `sample_env.php`.
+For database and environment settings, create a `env.php` file in the project root based on `sample_env.php`.
 Populate it with your local settings.

 ### Database Initialization